ergoplatform/ergodocs/docs/fud-faq.md

 The introduction of a new stablecoin does not necessarily mean the end of SigmaUSD.
 The cryptocurrency market is vast and diverse, and there is room for multiple stablecoins to coexist.
 SigmaUSD has unique features that set it apart from other stablecoins, such as its algorithmic design and the security of the Ergo blockchain.
 Furthermore, competition in the stablecoin market can lead to innovation and improvement, benefiting the users in the end.

 ## Technical
-### Ergo's lack of in-built Sharding means it won't scale with atomic composability

-This misconception arises from a misunderstanding of how Ergo handles scalability and atomic composability.
-While it's true that Ergo doesn't use in-built sharding, it employs other strategies to ensure scalability without compromising atomic composability.
-Ergo optimizes the use of resources within the constraints of existing blockchain platforms, rather than resorting to unproven technologies.
-It also uses the eUTXO model and ErgoScript to allow for the atomic execution of complex, multi-stage transactions within a single transaction.
-Layer 2 solutions like Hydra state channels also contribute to atomic composability.
-Furthermore, concepts like ACE could enhance the execution of complex and composable smart contracts.
-Therefore, Ergo's approach to scalability and atomic composability is not reliant on in-built sharding.

 ###  eUTXO is too difficult for developers